rspamd/rspamd/doc/modules/ratelimit.md

 ### User-defined ratelimits

-From 1.4.0 bucket names can be dynamically constructed- `to`, `ip`, `from`, `asn`, `user` and `bounce` are all keywords that can be rearranged freely joined by underscores to form new buckets, eg. `from_ip`.
+From 1.4.0 bucket names can be dynamically constructed - `to`, `ip`, `from`, `user`, `bounce` and `asn` (new in 1.4- requires [asn module](/asn.html)) - are all keywords that can be rearranged freely joined by underscores to form new buckets, eg. `from_ip`.
 Furthermore the user can define their own keywords to use in construction of these buckets.
 Only ratelimits containing a keyword specified in the `user_keywords` setting are checked for authenticated users (by default only `user`).

 To create a custom keyword, we add `custom_keywords` setting to config pointing at a Lua script which we will create: